8 tips for self-approval

 Perfectionism is a mindset that involves setting excessively high standards for oneself and striving for flawlessness in everything one does.

-While this may seem like a positive trait, it can actually be a major obstacle to personal growth and success.
-When we constantly strive for perfection, we set ourselves up for failure and disappointment, because perfection is an unattainable goal.
+While this may seem like a positive trait, it can actually be a major obstacle to spiritual growth and personal success.
+When we constantly strive for perfection, we set ourselves up for failure and disappointment because perfection is an unattainable goal.

 This means perfectionism is a false ideal because, first of all, there’s no such thing, so you’ll always be chasing a phantom and worshiping an illusion.
-This can lead to feelings of inadequacy, low self-esteem, and a lack of confidence in our abilities.
+This leads to feelings of inadequacy, low self-esteem, and a lack of confidence in our abilities.

 Second, perfectionism gets in the way of being effective.
 It’s also exhausting trying to become something that you cannot ever achieve and reach an end goal that keeps on moving further out of reach.

-Research has, in fact, shown that perfectionism is linked to a variety of negative outcomes, including anxiety, depression, and low self-esteem (Sironić & Vulić-Prtorić, 2015).
+Research has shown that perfectionism is linked to a variety of negative outcomes, including anxiety, depression, and low self-esteem (Sironić & Vulić-Prtorić, 2015).

 As Eckhart Tolle once said,